 Community Outreach and Public Education

-Cancer outreach programs at Moores UCSD Cancer Center are directed by Georgia Sadler, BSN, MBA, PhD.
+Cancer outreach programs at UC San Diego Moores Cancer Center are directed by Georgia Sadler, BSN, MBA, PhD.
 The program focuses on promoting community awareness of cancer prevention and early detection, clinical trials accrual, and palliation.

 For college students who want to raise cancer awareness in the community.
 Find out more or sign up.